pinot-contrib/pinot-docs/basics/architecture.md

 # Architecture

+Learn the guiding principles behind the distributed architecture of Apache Pinot.
+Pinot is designed to handle large volumes of data with very low query latencies in the face of many concurrent queries, scaling query performance linearly with the number of nodes in a cluster.

 {% hint style="info" %}
 We recommend that you read [Basic Concepts](concepts.md) to better understand the terms used in this guide.
 {% endhint %}

 Apache Pinot™ is a distributed OLAP database designed to serve real-time, user-facing use cases.
-This goal imposes some unique and demanding requirements:
+This imposes some unique and demanding requirements:

 * Ultra low-latency queries (as low as 10ms P95)
 * High query concurrency (as many as 100,000 queries per second)
-* High data freshness (streaming data availble for query immediately upon ingestion)
+* High data freshness (streaming data available for query immediately upon ingestion)
 * Large data volume (up to petabytes)

 This document describes the architectural choices the designers of Pinot have made to achieve these goals.